Vallor23/airbnb-clone-project/README.md

 ## CI/CD Pipeline

 CI/CD (Continuous Integration and Continuous Deployment) is a crucial part of modern software development that helps automate testing, building, and deploying code.
-It ensures faster development cycles, reduces human error, and increases the reliability of application updates.
+It ensures faster development cycles, reduces human error, and increases the reliability of application updates.Implementing CI/CD helps maintain a high-quality, scalable, and maintainable code

 ---